Registration for 2023 events is open! Register here. Ensure lowest prices by registering early!

 Our mid-October date generally provides participants with ideal running weather.
 A cool morning start and cool to mild mid-race temperatures with limited precipitation.

-Due to a lack of interest in the 2022 events, we will no longer be offering a virtual option for any of our races.
+We will no longer be offering a virtual option for any of our races.

 Registration